Multivariate Stirling Polynomials of the first and second kind: Expansion of higher-order derivatives

-In this section some basic facts concerning the expansion of $D_{\varphi}^n$ (see \eq{equation1.5}, and Todorov \cite{todo81}, \cite{todo85}) as well as of $D^n$ will be reformulated and established within an arbitrary F-D-algebra $\funs$.
-The chief idea of the presentation is to point out that, from the beginning, these results are connected by virtue of an inversion of functions.
-We are also going to examine some fundamental properties of the multivariable polynomials involved, in particular their differential recurrences and their relation to the Stirling numbers.
+In this section, some basic facts regarding the expansion of $D_{\varphi}^n$ (see \eq{equation1.5} and Todorov \cite{todo1981,todo1985}) as well as of $D^n$ will be reformulated and set up for an arbitrary function algebra $\funs$ with derivation $D$.
+The main idea of the presentation is to make it clear that from the beginning these results are linked by an inversion of functions.
+We will also examine some basic properties of the multivariable polynomials involved, in particular their differential recurrences and their relationship to the Stirling numbers.